Long-tail keywords are the key to relevant content, and many SEO experts focus on these instead of smaller money keywords.

-SpyFu is one of the best keyword research tools.
+SpyFu's keyword research tools work together to give you insight and results you can act on.
 It can give you keyword suggestions based on your current keyword rankings.
 And, once you add these keywords to a project, SpyFu can also help you track their performance.

 You can also get weekly performance reports on your keyword rankings on Google and Bing.
 What’s more, is that you can use visualization tools to read and analyze these insights easily.

 Tip: With SpyFu you can see what these keywords have in common.
 This could be product lines, classifications like “how to” or keywords that advanced users or novices might use.